 And each July 5 local newspapers printed a roundup of the Independence Day fun at the parks.
 Clip is from the 1908 Dallas Morning News.

 White City trolley park began as part of Sam Rosen’s big gamble.
 In 1902 North Fort Worth, then a separate city, was trying to persuade both Swift and Armour companies to build packing plants at the Stockyards.
 Enter Sam Rosen.
 Rosen (1868-1932) had come to America from Russia at the age of twelve.
-In 1895 he began his business career in Fort Worth modestly: as a peddler of tin goods and jewelry.
+He began his business career in Fort Worth modestly: as a peddler of tin goods and jewelry.
 Then he opened a dry goods store in Hell’s Half Acre.
-Then a clothing store.
+Then a clothing store by 1888.
 All the while he saved his money.
 Then he gambled that money.
 As negotiations with Swift and Armour continued, Rosen bought one thousand acres of farmland north of Fort Worth city limits and began to develop his Rosen Heights subdivision.
 In 1902 Sam Rosen’s big gamble paid off in a big way: Swift and Armour both announced that they would build packing plants in North Fort Worth.
 North of the river the boom had begun.

 In 1903 a homebuyer could get into a Sam Rosen house for a smidge under seventeen cents ($4 today) a day.